 Most flowers must be handled as highly perishable products.
 They should be refrigerated promptly to prevent moisture loss, to remove field heat, and to delay deterioration.
-In the major production areas, Florida and California, flowers are now often pre-cooled after harvest.
-This may be done after packing by forced-air cooling of ventilated containers.
-Flowers and greens deteriorate in many of the same ways as fruits and vegetables.
-The main causes of deterioration are listed below:
+In the major production areas flowers are now often pre-cooled after harvest.
+This may be done after packing by using forced-air cooling of ventilated containers.
+The main causes of deterioration of flowers and greens include: